stashpayio/stash/doc/build-unix.md

 ====================
 Some notes on how to build Stash Core in Unix.

-      Note the below instructions have been superseded.
-Please run ./build-linux.sh from the root directory

 (for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 Base build dependencies